whyrusleeping/gx/README.md

 The gx deps command also has two other smaller subcommands, `dupes` and `stats`. `gx deps dupes` will print out packages that are imported multiple times with the same name, but different hashes.
-This can be useful to see if different versions of the same package have been imported in different places in the dependency tree.
-Allowing the user to more easily go and address the discrepancy. `gx deps stats` will output the total number of packages imported (total and unique) as well as the average depth of imports in the tree.
-This can be used to give you a rough idea of the complexity of your package.
+This is useful to see if different versions of the same package have been imported in different places in the dependency tree.
+Allowing the user to more easily address the discrepancy. `gx deps stats` will output the total number of packages imported (total and unique) as well as the average depth of imports in the tree.
+This gives you a rough idea of the complexity of your package.

 ### The gx dependency graph manifesto
 I firmly believe that packages are better when: